mottensmann/NocMigR/README.md

 The package contains an example file captured using an [AudioMoth](https://www.openacousticdevices.info/) recorder.
-To reduce file size, a segment of five minutes was downsampled to 44.1 kHz and saved as 128 kbps mp3 file.
+To reduce file size, a segment of five minutes was resampled at 44.1 kHz and saved as 128 kbps mp3 file.
 In addition to a lot of noise there is short segment of interest (scale call of a Eurasian Pygmy Owl *Glaucidium passerinum*).